Captainmango/ElixirNotes/notes/modules.md

 ```

 What is happening here is that the struct is showing us the shape of any Example.User capture.
 We can then create new maps of the shape of the struct by using the module name as above.
 These functionally work in the same was as classes in other languages.
 There isn't really need for vanilla getters either as dot notation for accessing works just fine.
 But, we can do this really simply by using a named function and passing in a filler argument.
-Best practice is to use this, but anything will work.
+Best practice is to use __this__, but anything will work.

 ```bash